mtolly/onyx/haskell/README-windows.md

     If it fails, it will still continue and simply copy the MIDI as-is.
     The result will still probably work in-game; you just won't get lipsync animations.

-    This option will simply drop the Keys part if present.

-  * `convert-rb2-kg.bat` (takes _rb3con, creates _rb2con)

-    As above, but moves the Keys part to Guitar, and drops Guitar if present.
+    You can choose to drop the Keys part, or move it to Guitar or Bass.
-    The RB3 "keytar" algorithm is more-or-less applied, so fast chords will become HOPOs, and overlapping sustains will be shortened.
+    In the latter two cases, the RB3 "keytar" algorithm is more-or-less applied, so fast chords will become HOPOs, and overlapping sustains will be shortened.

-  * `convert-rb2-kb.bat` (takes _rb3con, creates _rb2con)

-    As above, but moves the Keys part to Bass, and drops Bass if present.

-  * `player.bat` (takes _rb3con, creates web app folder)
+  * Browser song preview (takes _rb3con, creates web app folder)

     Generates a JavaScript chart preview app for web browsers, which plays back the audio and displays all gameplay tracks.